Galton’s Goalie

 But the journey didn’t end there!
 I showed it to a colleague who asked if we could improve the UI.
 One conversation with Claude later, we had a complete PyQt5 interface with multiple visualization modes, calibration controls, the works.

 With Still Life, adding a visualization mode (long exposure, particle effects, etc.) was a significant decision.
 We’re talking days of careful coding, testing, integration.
-You had to really commit.
+You had to commit, then grind.

 Now, when Claude would suggest a few different visualization options, I could say “why not both?!” and both would be cooked that afternoon.
-Long-exposure mode?
-Done.
-Motion trails with color cycling?
-Done.
-Per-bucket sensitivity tuning?
+Long-exposure mode.
+Motion trails with color cycling.
+Per-bucket sensitivity tuning.
 Why not!

 What used to take days now takes minutes.
-The limiting factor isn’t implementation anymore, it’s the idea itself.
+The limiting factor isn’t implementation, it’s the idea itself.

-Absolutely.
-I wonder though, how important it was that I’d done it before.
-I knew what questions to ask Claude.
-I had intuition for which approaches would work when it gave me options.
-The computer vision vocabulary was already in my head.
+I wonder how important it was that I’d done it before.
+I knew what questions to ask Claude, and intuition for what CV approaches would work when it gave options.
+The vocab was already in my head.

-But regardless – you don’t need months of CV experience to build something like this anymore.
-You need curiosity, willingness to iterate, and the ability to recognize when something’s working (or not).
+Regardless – you don’t need months of CV experience to build something like this anymore.
+Just curiosity, willingness to iterate, and the ability to recognize when something’s working (or not).

 This was the project that inspired me to start this whole “Side Quests” series.
 If I can knock out a real-time computer vision app in an afternoon, what else becomes possible?